Original SafeWise safety & security research featured in:

 BellPal: Best for budgets

-The BellPal Watch in no longer available.
+The BellPal Watch is no longer available.

 The watch itself is available with a free lease, and the BellPal’s monthly subscriptions cost less than most competitors'.
 For around $20 per month, the SOS button will phone friends and family.
 Professional monitoring costs about $25 per month.

 The BellPal has a couple flaws.
 It has no integrated two-way talk, so pressing the SOS button starts a call on your smartphone.
-Carrying around a smartphone and wearing this watch isn’t practical for people with memory loss
+Carrying around a smartphone and wearing this watch isn’t practical for people with memory loss.

 Second, the manufacturers recommend getting the battery replaced by a jeweler every four to six months.
 You’ll need to really stay on top of your to-do list for this to be a practical solution.